-Perhaps one of the more complex pieces of the ACA compliance equation is the affordability safe harbor provisions.
+Perhaps one of the more complex pieces of the ACA compliance equation is the 4980H safe harbor provisions for affordability.

 At its simplest, coverage is considered affordable if the premium constitutes less than 9.5% of the household income of an eligible employee.
 Since this calculation takes into account the take home pay for spouses, it is often difficult (if not impossible) for a large employer to make this calculation, so the IRS has provided 3 alternative calculations that they refer to as affordability safe harbors.

-The IRS specifies the 3 affordability safe harbors like so:
+The IRS specifies the three 4980H safe harbors for affordability are:

 An employer may choose to use one or more of the safe harbors for all of its employees or for any reasonable category of employees, provided it does so on a uniform and consistent basis for all employees in a category.
 If an employer offers multiple healthcare coverage options, the affordability test applies to the lowest-cost self-only option available to the employee that also meets the minimum value requirement.